get-convex/convex-fivetran-source/docs/setup-guide.md

 ---
 name: Convex Setup Guide
-title: Convex Source Connector Setup Guide
+title: Convex Connector Setup Guide
 description:
   Read step-by-step instructions on how to connect your Convex deployment with your destination using Fivetran connectors.